itchyny/lightline.vim/README.md

+# lightline.vim
-# A light and configurable statusline for Vim
+A light and configurable statusline for Vim

 ## Author
 itchyny (https://github.com/itchyny)